thanhvannguyen/quartz/content/_index.md

 title: Thoughts By Cloud ☁️
 enableToc: false
 ---
 You made it.
 This is it.
-My random [thoughts].
+My random [thoughts](thanhvannguyen.github.io/quartz/thoughts).